 Burmese coconut curry with chicken and udon noodles – OUR FAVORITE MEAL

 Pork chops with fig agrodolce and caraway cabbage

 Week 3 Sun Basket Review

 I tried a couple of the add-on for baby K!
 Unfortunately, I later got a notification they were sold out of the yogurt, but the dairy-free yogurt drink was delicious, and baby K loved it!

 Chicken tagine with preserved lemon and artichokes

 Lettuce-wrapped lemongrass salmon burgers with crunchy Asian slaw

-You can sign up to try Sun Basket with my partner link to get $35 off your first Sun Basket box.
+You can sign up to try Sun Basket with my partner link to get free shipping with your first Sun Basket box.